 He is the singer, songwriter, and keyboardist with Momzer, whose second album, The Light at Someone Else’s Table, was released the Fall of 2015.

-He lives in the Los Angeles area with his wife, son, daughter, and cats.
+He lives in the Los Angeles area with his family and cats.